ARMmbed/mbed_OS_API_Docs/docs/Digital_Interfaces/SPI.md

+# SPI

-The SPI Interface provides a "Serial Peripheral Interface" Master.
+The SPI Interface provides a Serial Peripheral Interface Master.

 This interface can be used for communication with SPI slave devices, such as FLASH memory, LCD screens and other modules or integrated circuits.